Samuel Nemessányi: Instruments

 Due to his lifestyle, Nemessányi's work reflected his moods.
 When he had to deal with unpleasant clients or suffered from depression, he often produced inferior work; however, at his best, he distanced himself from everyone, producing master instruments within a few weeks.
 These are the instruments that are often compared closely with that of Stradivari and Guarneri.

 Nemessányi had a predilection for del Gesù models.
 He copied some instrument models so perfectly that his unbranded and unlabeled instruments were often in circulation as genuine del Gesù's and other famous Italian makers.
 Due to this, only a small number of instruments are known to be made by him.
 Genuine violins and cellos made by Nemessányi himself are outstanding instruments and compare favourably with the best of 18th- and 19th-century instruments.
 William Henley had this to say about Nemessányi's instruments.
 "Tonal quality completely congenial to the bravura soloist, neither string dull or unequal, but a splendidly free emission of sonorous strength and brilliancy..."

-Nemessányi had a special gift with wood, always using beautifully flamed maple and tight-grained spruce for his instruments.
-He was often able to work as thin as 2.2 millimetres under the bridge with his best quality spruce.
+Nemessányi mostly worked with wood, using maple and spruce for his instruments.
 The final shape of each instrument depended on the acoustic qualities of the wood he was working with, resulting in different measurements for nearly every instrument.
-It is also known that he was an excellent restorer.

 Even though Nemessányi's best instruments look nearly identical to their Italian counterparts, it is not this fact alone that created the illusion that some were indeed the genuine articles.
 It is their playability that also compares favourably with the instruments they were meant to represent.
 Herbert Goodkind said this about the playability of Nemessányi's instruments: "They possess both mellowness and power, and an ease and evenness of response that enables the performer to produce the gamut of dynamic shadings from pianissimo to fortissimo without loss of quality."

 Heinrich W. Ernst once owned a Del Gesù with a label that read "Joseph Guarnerius fecit Cremona 17__".
 Even though its measurements and appearance match that of a genuine Del Gesù, it was made around 1860 by Samuel Nemessányi.
 It is illustrated in "Journal of the Violin Society of America" Vol. II, No. 2 by Herbert Goodkind.

 As a copyist, Nemessányi is placed in the ranks of the Voller Brothers, Vuillaume, Lupot and John Lott.